 They gathered toys and clothing they no longer used, It was a clean out for a cause.
-I did too and we set them on a tables and bins in our garage.
+I did too and we set them on tables and bins in our garage.
 Then we invited our friends and neighbors over individually to shop, explaining that they could buy the items with canned goods OR make a money donation and we would buy the food.

 They collected bags of groceries and $25.
 I told them that I would match their earnings.
-With $50 and coupons we went shopping at our local store.
+With $50 and coupons, we went shopping at our local store.
 They made decisions based on nutrition, what they would like, and the budget.

 We then headed to our local food pantry where they gave us a tour and weighed our food – 110 Lbs total.